-- 1. SF Bypass is set to "Yes" - a.
-Supply Fan runs continuously. - 2.
-SF Bypass is set to "No" - a.
-If Zone Temperature is above Zone Set Point then Supply Fan starts. - b.
-If Zone Temperature is below Zone Set Point minus Differential then Supply Fan stops. - c.
+- 1. If Zone Temperature is above Zone Set Point then Supply Fan starts. - 2.
+If Zone Temperature is below Zone Set Point minus Differential then Supply Fan stops. - 3.
 Supply Fan will not operate if Outdoor Temperature is above Zone Temperature.